The 2023 Costco Wine Advent Calendar is here and we've tasted all the wines! Get the low down below on whether this year's box is worth the cost.

 Here's what it looks like underneath.

-Of course, what really matters here is the wine and in addition to the usual suspects like Cab, Malbec, Chardonnay, Sauvignon Blanc and Pinot Grigio they've also included some really unique and interesting varieties and regions that have the potential to truly make this an adventure.
-That includes varieties like Macabeo, Fernao Pires, Zenit and Kotsifali.
-The regions even include places like Bulgaria, Greece, Moldova and Hungary.
+Of course, what really matters here is the wine and in addition to the usual suspects like Cab, Merlot, Chardonnay and Sauvignon Blanc they've also included some really unique and interesting varieties and regions that have the potential to truly make this an adventure.
+That includes varieties like Macabeo, Fernao Pires, Saperavi and Rivaner.

-One other note (written before we tried the wines) as we've gotten this question a few times.
-If you're expecting every wine to be great, the Costco Wine Advent Calendar is not for you.
+One other note (written before we've tried this year's wines) as we've gotten this question a few times.
+If you're expecting every wine to be great, the Costco Wine Advent Calendar is not for you (witness last year's version - see below for more on that).
 You will undoubtedly be disappointed by what you find.

 If, on the other hand, you look at this as more of a fun exploration of varieties and regions you wouldn't typically consume, then this has the potential to be lots of fun even if many of the wines are just not that great (or even downright bad).